Can A Personal Injury Lawyer Drop Your Case?

 Insurance adjusters record every statement.
 When your version of how the crash occurred shifts, credibility nose-dives.
 A trial advocacy lawyer can cross-examine hostile witnesses, but rescuing a shaky client’s story is far tougher.

-If inconsistencies grow (perhaps you first claimed whiplash, then said no neck pain), the personal injury law firm may withdraw before spending more on a claim unlikely to win before a jury.
+If inconsistencies grow (perhaps you first claimed whiplash and then said no neck pain), the personal injury law firm may withdraw before spending more on a claim unlikely to win before a jury.
 Stick with the facts exactly as they happened.

 8: Refusing a Fair Settlement